 • Conflict coaching

-Safe Driving Program: Essex CJC collaborates with the South Burlington CJC to offer Safe Driving in Chittenden County.
-The program provides educational classes designed to teach participants about the human consequences of unsafe, impaired, and/or distracted driving.
-Program goals focus on understanding the impact of our actions, taking responsibility and changing behaviors to be the safest driver possible.
+• Essex CJC collaborates with the South Burlington CJC to offer Safe Driving in Chittenden County.
+The program provides educational classes designed to teach participants about the consequences of unsafe, impaired, and/or distracted driving.
+Program goals focus on understanding the impact of our actions, taking responsibility, and changing behaviors to be the safest driver possible.
 Safe Driving is offered in locations across Vermont through a partnership between the Community Justice Center Network of Vermont and the Governor’s Highway Safety Program.

 Please read the Safe Driving Program Expectations Sheet for more information on registration and participation.

-• Ongoing Support Program: The Essex CJC Ongoing Support Program is aimed to provide ongoing support to clients who need help maintaining their progress in the community post-incarceration.
-Those who may struggle weeks, months or even a year after reentry may need a higher level of support if there is a life event that adds extra stress including loss of job, complicated living situations or increased risk of criminal behavior.
-Clients enter this program after completion of their 90 days in the Community Transition Program, or can enter post incarceration if they move into the Essex area.
-Staff at the CJC will meet with clients regularly to support them in areas of need identified by the client, CJC or Probation Officer.
-In the OS Program, we focus on deepening a persons roots in the community and establishing a natural support system through individual meetings and community activities.
+• Ongoing Support Program: This program is designed to provide ongoing support to reentry clients who want help maintaining their progress in the community post-incarceration.
+Those who may experience challenges for weeks, months or longer after reentry and/or may need a higher level of support if there is a life event that adds extra stress such as the loss of employment, complicated living situations or increased risk of criminal behavior.
+Clients may enter this program after completion of 90 days in the Community Transition Program.
+Staff will meet with reentry clients regularly to support them in areas of need as identified by the client, their supervising Probation Officer, or the CJC.
+The ongoing Support Program focuses on deepening a person’s roots in the community and establishing a natural support system through individual meetings and community activities.

-• Restorative Support Program: The Essex CJC Restorative Support Program uses a restorative circle of volunteers to help support a client struggling in the community post-incarceration.
-Like our COSA program, the Volunteers are trained and ready to support an individual who may be struggling with a specific issue or who may be at risk for going back to prison.
-This program requires a self referral, or referral from a supervising PO.
-The circle may meet one time to help a client problem solve a specific situation, or may meet several times to help a client through a tough time or transition.
+• Restorative Support Program: The Restorative Support Program uses a restorative circle of volunteers to help support a client struggling in the community post-incarceration.
+Volunteers are trained and ready to support an individual who may be struggling with a specific issue or who may be at risk for going back to prison.
+This program requires a self-referral, or referral from a supervising Probation/Parole Officer.
+The circle may meet one time to help a client problem solve a specific situation or may meet several times to help a client through a tough time or transition.
 The circle will support, brainstorm and help a client hold themselves accountable for patterns of thinking and behavior that may have a negative impact on their life.